 Through daily lessons, children learn the essentials of English language such as phonics, spelling, grammar, punctuation and sentence construction, together with the skills to help shape and organise texts.
 However, English is not taught as a discrete lesson, but as part of our creative approach to learning.
 In this way, learning is fun, memorable and purposeful.
 Each year group has a different topic for each term and fiction and non-fiction work is linked to this topic area.

 The children are engaged in language development though drama and role play opportunities throughout the year.
-All children are involved in performances involving speaking and acting to an audience ranging from the Forest School Nativity and reading in church to our productions.
+All children are involved in performances involving speaking and acting to an audience ranging from the Forest School Nativity and reading in church to our whole school productions.